josalvatorre/monorepo-alpha/abacus/genesis/README.md

 Genesis handles platform infrastructure.

 App infrastructure includes all of the resources (mainly AWS resources such as databases and servers) required to run the app in a single stage (e.g., production).
-We'll define it in SST v3 Ion.
+We'll define it in SST v3 Ion, which has powerful features for development such as live reloading.

 Platform infrastructure is the cross-stage infrastructure.
 It includes AWS account definitions, CI/CD pipelines for deploying the app infrastructure, and container images for Bazel to consume.
+We'll define it in [Terraform][5], which is simpler than SST and uses a simpler declarative language than SST.

 ### How Bazel builds container images